jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 ## What did that even get us?

-So, there's a lot of complex tooling involved in running Python applications locally.
+There's a lot of complex tooling involved in running Python applications locally.
 There's a lot of complex tooling involved in running containers locally, too.
-Why did we just swap out all of our tooling complexity and call it a day?
+Why did we just swap out all of our tooling complexity?

-Simple - we got a lot more than a consistent Python environment.
+The answer, of course, is that we got a lot more than a consistent Python environment.
 Build the other Dockerfile in that directory:

 ```sh
 docker build . -f ex2/Dockerfile.rs -t helloworld-rs
 ```

 Feel free to explore that image in the same way, or look over the Dockerfile to see how different it is.
-We performed the same kind of steps - moving our application code into the container image, installing language-specific tooling, compiling the application with it, and specifying how to run the application - but in a pretty different order.
+You'll probably have a bit of time to do that during the initial build.
+We performed the same kind of steps - installing language-specific tooling, moving our application code into the container image, compiling the application, and specifying how to run the application - but in a pretty different order and manner.

 The Rust example isn't much more complicated than our Python example, but it may seem that way.
-We used a convention called [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to enable us to cache layers that go through the process of cacheing and building dependencies and our Hello, World example in different stages.
-These intermediate stages enable us to save a lot of time as we compile not only our simple application, but also the complex dependencies of it!
+We used a convention called [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to enable us to cache layers that go through the process of downloading and building dependencies for our helloworld example in different stages.
+These intermediate stages enable us to save a lot of time as we compile not only our simple application, but also the complex dependencies of it, because of the way that image layer cacheing works for container image builds.
+This is sound production image building practice, in general, though there are other ways to accomplish similar goals with less Dockerfile complexity - for example [S2I](https://codeburst.io/source-to-image-s2i-by-example-9635c80b6108).

-Let's make sure it works like we expect:
+Let's make sure this example it works like we expect:

 ```sh
 docker run --rm -it -p 8000:8000 helloworld-rs